asciinema/asciinema-server/app/views/docs/getting-started.html.md

 ## 2. Record

-Go to your terminal and run the following command:
+To start recording run the following command:

     asciinema rec

-New shell will be spawned and everything you do in it will get recorded.
+This spawns a new shell instance and records all terminal output.
 When you're ready to finish simply exit the shell either by typing `exit` or hitting <kbd>Ctrl-D</kdb>.